 On top of that, the lack of mobility was causing more problems, as my muscles deteriorated.

 It’s been one of the most frustrating times of my life.
-Exercise always used to lift my spirits, but now, I was stuck.
+Exercise has always lifted my spirits, and I was stuck without it.

-Over time, I was able to do more and more, until finally, I started to make good progress.
+Over time, I was able to do more and more, until finally, I started making good progress.

-And, by the time I got the Meta Quest 2, I was up and walking, but still couldn’t stand for prolonged periods.
+By the time I got the Meta Quest 2, I was up and walking about, but still couldn’t stand for prolonged periods of time.

 What Chair do I use for Seated VR Workouts?